Skip to content

 Data

-A Data construct is used to lexically declare data within a certain scope (see dynamic extent), data may be persistent, local, or static.
+A Context construct is used to lexically declare data within a certain scope (see dynamic extent), data may be persistent, local, or static.

 • Persistent data is available persistently throughout and possibly outside the collaborative state machine.